Collaborative Learning with Limited Interaction: Tight Bounds for Distributed Exploration in Multi-Armed Bandits: Lower Bounds for Fixed-Time Distributed Algorithms

 \subsubsection{Proof of Theorem~\ref{thm:lb-1}}

 We say a collaborative learning algorithm is $z$-cost if the {\em total} number of pulls made by $K$ agents is $z$.
-By Yao's Minimax Lemma~\cite{Yao77}, and the fact that if there is a $(K/\alpha)$-speedup collaborative learning algorithm, then by Lemma~\ref{lem:W} we have an $(\alpha W)$-cost collaborative learning algorithm, Theorem~\ref{thm:lb-1} follows immediately from the following lemma.
+Since $n \le \sqrt{T}$, we have $W = n \ln^3n \cdot B^2 \le T$.
+By Lemma~\ref{lem:W} and the definition of speedup (Eq.\ (\ref{def:speedup})), if there is a $(K/\alpha)$-speedup collaborative learning algorithm, then there must be a $\left(\frac{W}{K/\alpha} \cdot K\right) = (\alpha W)$-cost collaborative learning algorithm that has expected error $o(1)$ on input distribution $\sigma$ conditioned on $\E_0$.
+By this observation, Theorem~\ref{thm:lb-1} follows immediately from the following lemma and Yao's Minimax Lemma~\cite{Yao77}.

-\begin{lemma} Any deterministic $(\alpha W)$-cost non-adaptive algorithm that solves the best arm identification problem in the collaborative learning model with $K$ agents and $n$ arms with error probability at most $0.99$ on input distribution $\sigma$ needs $\Omega(\ln n / (\ln\ln n + \ln\alpha))$ rounds. \end{lemma}
+\begin{lemma} Any deterministic $(\alpha W)$-cost non-adaptive algorithm that solves the best arm identification problem in the collaborative learning model with $K$ agents and $n$ arms with error probability $0.99$ on input distribution $\sigma$ conditioned on $\E_0$ needs $\Omega(\ln n / (\ln\ln n + \ln\alpha))$ rounds. \end{lemma}

 Let $I_j = \left(\left(1 \pm \frac{1}{L}\right) B^{-2}\right)^{j-1} n$.
 In the rest of this section we prove Lemma~\ref{lem:cost-speedup} by induction.

 \paragraph{The Induction Step.} The following lemma intuitively states that if there is no good $(r-1)$-round $(\alpha W)$-cost non-adaptive algorithm, then there is no good $r$-round $(\alpha W)$-cost non-adaptive algorithm. \begin{lemma} For any $j \le \frac{L}{2}-1$, if there is no $(r-1)$-round $(\alpha W)$-cost deterministic non-adaptive algorithm with error probability $\delta + O\left(\frac{1}{\kappa}\right)$ on any input distribution in $(\D_{j+1})^{n_{j+1}}$ for any $n_{j+1} \in I_{j+1}$, then there is no $r$-round $(\alpha W)$-cost deterministic non-adaptive algorithm with error probability $\delta$ on any input distribution in $(\D_{j})^{n_{j}}$ for any $n_j \in I_j$. \end{lemma}